top of page

 On our last half day we'll have a group breakfast and coffee, then pack up our rooms and begin our journeys home.

-At this point, you'll have award winning and print worthy images of grizzlies fishing for salmon and swimming in the turquoise waters!
-Hopefully amazing other wildlife photos as well.
+At this point, you'll have award winning and print worthy images of grizzlies fishing for salmon, and swimming in the turquoise waters!

-You'll have your float planes or water taxi service ready to take you back in the morning after an incredibly jam packed nature, culture and adventure photography tour.
+Your float plane or water taxi service will be ready to take you back in the morning after your trip packed with nature, culture and adventure photography!

 Charcuterie on the deck